-Telehealth’s Tremendous Travel Savings
+The Tremendous Travel Savings of Telehealth

-Researchers at the University of California, Davis Medical Center in Sacramento have gathered data from the hospital’s 18 years of offering specialty care telehealth services.
-The results are astonishing: telehealth eliminated the need for patients to travel five million miles, saved nine years’ worth of travel time, and saved patients $3 million in travel costs.
+Researchers at the UC Davis Medical Center in Sacramento gathered data from the hospital’s 18 years of offering specialty care telehealth services.
+The results are astonishing: telehealth eliminated the need for patients to travel five million miles, saving nine years’ worth of travel time, and $3 million in travel costs.

 For each patient served, that’s an average of 278 fewer miles traveled and $156 in travel savings.
-The UC Davis telehealth program now spans 30 specialties and serves patients in 56 out of 58 California counties.
-So let’s look at a hypothetical example:
+The UC Davis telehealth program now spans across 30 specialties and serves patients in 56 out of 58 California counties.